Breaking Up With Aspartame: Withdrawal Symptoms and How To Overcome Them

 what are the symptoms of aspartame withdrawal

-Have you been consuming aspartame for many years?
-Big soda drinker?
+Are you a big diet soda drinker who’s been consuming aspartame for years?

-If you have been drinking sodas or consuming aspartame for many years, you are likely to have more severe and even longer aspartame withdrawal symptoms than someone who has a random can of soda from time to time.
+If so, you’re likely to have more severe and even longer aspartame withdrawal symptoms than someone who just has a random can of Diet Coke every so often.

-If you drink several per day, you may experience more significant aspartame withdrawal symptoms than someone who consumes aspartame by way of chewing gum, which has only 6 to 8 mg per stick.
+If you drink multiple servings a day, you may experience more significant aspartame withdrawal symptoms than someone who chews aspartame-sweetened chewing gum, which has only 6 to 8 mg per stick.

-Some people naturally have an easier time coping with the cravings of withdrawal while others struggle daily.
-Even your nervous system may recover at a quicker rate than that of others.
+Some people naturally have an easier time coping with the cravings of withdrawal, while others struggle.
+Factors that can influence your personal timeframe for aspartame withdrawal include things like:

 aspartame withdrawal